jasonbayton/11ty/_src/android/android-enterprise-faq/samsung-knox-android-enterprise-interaction.md

 ### Does KSP work with all management modes?

-KSP works with fully managed, dedicated, and personally-owned work profile devices.
-It does **not** apply to the COPE (work profile on company-owned device) management mode.
-If KSP policies are applied to a fully managed device and the device is later switched to COPE, previously applied KSP policies may persist unexpectedly.
+KSP supports all Android Enterprise management modes: fully managed, dedicated, personally-owned work profile, and COPE (work profile on company-owned device).
+All modes require Android 9.0 with Knox 3.2.1 or later.
+Note that the COPE implementation changed significantly in [Android 11](/android/android-11-cope-changes/) - for Android 9-10 this was "work profile on fully managed device", while Android 11 and later uses "work profile on company-owned device".

 ### Troubleshooting